sabinaaj/PyGammon/README.md

-PyGammon
+PyGammon - Alpha branch
 ========
+Beware!
+You have stumbled upon the alpha branch!
+Be careful!

-An open-source Backgammon implementation written in Python.
+PyGammon is an open-source Backgammon implementation written in Python using PyGame.

 #### Features
 - Main menu